stevedepp/gcp-iot-pipeline/shells/README.md

-# 5 shell scripts and 4 manual interventions to assemble the gcloud / raspeberrypi infra
+# 5 shell scripts and 4 manual steps to assemble the gcloud / raspeberrypi infra
 #### (shell scripts shown do not show the lines of logging found in the actual files)

 ## laptop